JDs2019sk/RTTSSL/README.md

 #### Some folders will not be present, but they will be created by executing the program. [`data/ datasets/ logs/ models/ recordings/`]

-## 🔄 Training Process

-1. **Camera Test**

-   - Run `test_camera.py` to verify your setup
-   - Check FPS and resolution
-   - Test image capture functionality

-2. **Model Training**

-   - Interactive training interface
-   - Real-time sample collection
-   - Automatic model versioning
-   - Progress tracking and validation

-3. **Model Management**

-   - Automatic saving of trained models
-   - Version control with timestamps
-   - Performance metrics tracking
-   - Easy model updating

-See `docs/TRAINING.md` for detailed training instructions.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit pull requests.

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments